-As part of the Responsible Sourcing programme activities, Novo Nordisk carries out prequalification and routine audits of high-risk suppliers, focusing specifically on Responsible Sourcing.
-Audits lead to a summarizing audit report, and suppliers are required to respond to findings by preparing corrective action plans and submitting documentation for completion of such plans.
+As part of the Responsible Sourcing Programme activities, Novo Nordisk carries out prequalification and routine audits of high-risk suppliers, focusing specifically on Responsible Sourcing.
+Audits lead to a summarising audit report, and suppliers are required to respond to findings by preparing corrective action plans and submitting documentation for completion of such plans.

-Based on the data and observations the Human Biosample Governance team have obtained from the onsite evaluations between 2015 and 2019, Novo Nordisk implemented a risk-based global evaluation programme, without compromising the risks associated with sourcing and use of human biosamples.
+Based on the data and observations gathered by the Human Biosample Governance team from onsite evaluations, Novo Nordisk has implemented a risk-based global evaluation program, without compromising the risks associated with sourcing and using human biosamples.
 Our evaluation criteria include that donation of human biosamples are freely given without coercion or inducement, mitigating potential risks of trafficking involvement.
 Novo Nordisk does not accept use of human biosamples from vulnerable groups such as prisoners or detainees.
 For all new organisations, we conduct desk-based assessment of donor recruitment methods, including reviews of questionnaires, ethics committee approvals, informed consent templates and information sheets given to donors and patients, prior to their donation.
 For high-risk organisations, we conduct onsite visits, on top of the desk-based assessment.